 Pre-Operative Instructions for Conscious Sedation (Adults)

-The first step is to visit our office 1 hour before your appointment time with your UNOPENED prescription bag.
-We will administer the medication at our office once you’ve arrived.
+The first step is to visit our dental office 1 hour before your appointment time with your UNOPENED prescription bag.
+We will administer the medication at our dental office once you’ve arrived.
 Unfortunately, if you’re late, or do not have an attendant, we will need to reschedule your appointment.
 Follow these instructions to ensure the success of your visit:

 - Don’t eat or drink anything 6 hours prior to your dental procedure.